Alison J. Clarke

 alison_j.clarke on Instagram

 Professor Alison J. Clarke is a design historian (RCA/V&A) and a trained social anthropologist (UCL).
 She joined the University of Applied Arts Vienna as chair of design history and theory having previously held a senior faculty post at the Royal College of Art, London.
+She is a member of the Royal Anthropological Institute and the Royal Historical Society.
 Her most recent monograph, Victor Papanek: Designer for the Real World (MIT Press, 2021) offers a critical perspective on the rise of the social design movement, and the shift towards transdisciplinary design research.
 Her recent major research project ‘Design Anthropology: Industrial Design and Development’ FWF (Austrian Science Fund) 2024–2027 explores the legacies and histories of Cold War experiments in social science and design.

 Clarke’s approach uniquely combines historical and anthropological methodology, placing her work at the forefront of design anthropology research, and of early debates within material culture, design and consumption studies.
 Her monograph Tupperware: The Promise of Plastic in 1950s America (Smithsonian Press) charted the inception and reception of an everyday design technology in the context of the ethnic and gendered social relations of postwar US culture, and was optioned for a USA Emmy Award nominated film-documentary.